eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 ---
 layout:     post
 title:      Classical vs Quantum Computation
-date:       2018-05-12 16:38:05
+date:       2018-05-07 16:38:05
-summary:    ThinkQ conference experience
+summary:    It is believed that quantum computers provide some advantage over classical computers,
+    but do they really?
+We will look at both closing the gap between classical and quantum and at solidifying it.
-categories: conference algorithms advantage
+categories: algorithms advantage complexity
 ---

 The IBM ThinkQ conference was held recently in New York with a focus on near-term quantum computing applications.
-It seems that businesses that businesses have successfully been developing larger quantum computers
+It seems that businesses have successfully been developing larger quantum computers
 ---we're at around 50 qubits now!--- but are now looking for the "killer app" of small quantum computers.
 There were some variations on the "what to do with your quantum computer" theme and I will talk about some of the applications that were discussed.